 Another way of reducing SE tax is by deferring income.
 This technique would only be beneficial if the business owner uses the cash basis method of accounting, as income would be reported when cash is received.
 For instance, if an entrepreneur has had a very profitable year that is not expected to continue in the following calendar year, it might make sense to defer additional year-end receipts of earnings to the next tax year.
 This method would limit the amount of profits reported, thus reducing SE tax owed for the current tax year.

 SE tax can also be reduced by forming an S-Corporation.
-For S-Corps or LLCs taxed as an S-Corp, self-employment tax will be paid on earned income only.
+For S-Corps, self-employment tax will be paid on earned income only.
 In other words, the salary you pay yourself.
 The tax is not applicable to unearned income i.e. dividends, profit distributions or other forms of passive earnings.
-This is a very creative way of reducing the tax since you can pay yourself out of the business’s profits and either take the remaining profits as a distribution, or leave it in the business.
-This is worth noting however, the salary you pay yourself must be reasonable for your profession.
+This is a very creative way of reducing tax since you can pay yourself a salary, then take the remaining profits as a tax-free distribution.
+It is worth noting however, that the salary you pay yourself must be reasonable for your profession.
 Otherwise, you may put yourself at risk for an IRS audit or other actions.

-To provide an example of how an S-Corp is taxed, suppose your business has a net income of $50,000.
-If you are a sole proprietor, partner in a partnership, or an LLC considered as a disregarded entity, you would be taxed on the entire net income, thus owing $7,650 for SE tax.
-On the other hand, if your business is setup as an S-Corp or a LLC taxed as an S-Corp, and you pay yourself a salary of $30,000, you would then owe $4,590 for SE tax.
-The remaining $20,000 in profits can then be taken as a profit distribution or retained in the business, free of SE tax.
-The general idea here is to have a low salary, based on industry standards, and distribute or retain the remaining income.
+To provide an example of how an S-Corp is taxed, suppose your business earns $50,000 through out the year.
+If you are a sole proprietor, partner in a partnership, or an LLC considered as a disregarded entity, you will be taxed on the entire amount, thus owing $7,650 for SE tax.
+On the other hand, if your business is setup as an S-Corp, and you pay yourself a salary of $30,000, you will then owe $4,590 for SE tax.
+The remaining $20,000 in profits can then be taken as a profit distribution free of SE tax.
+The general idea here is to have a reasonable salary, based on industry standards, and distribute the remaining income.